Reducing Allergens in Northwest Homes Takes Less Work Than Expected

 Identify Common Allergens

-The most prevalent allergens in NW homes are dust mites, mold, pet dander, and pollen.
-Dust mites thrive in humid conditions.
-Mold can grow in damp areas like basements and bathrooms.
-Pet dander is common in homes with animals.
-Pollen enters homes through windows and doors.
+Probably should have led with this section, honestly — you need to know what you’re fighting.
+The most common allergens in Northwest homes are dust mites, mold, pet dander, and pollen.
+Dust mites love humid conditions (and we’ve got plenty of humidity here).
+Mold pops up in damp spots like basements and bathrooms.
+Pet dander accumulates in any home with animals.
+Pollen sneaks in through windows and doors.

 Control Humidity Levels